oborchers/Fast_Sentence_Embeddings/README.md

 I regularly observe 300k-500k sentences/s for preprocessed data on my Macbook (2016).
 Visit **Tutorial.ipynb** for an example.

-Things I will work on next:

-**[ ]** MaxPooling / Hierarchical Pooling Embedding

-**[ ]** Approximate Nearest Neighbor Search for SentenceVectors

 Installation
 ------------

 This software depends on NumPy, Scipy, Scikit-learn, Gensim, and Wordfreq.
 You must have them installed prior to installing fse.
-Required Python version is 3.6.

 As with gensim, it is also recommended you install a BLAS library before installing fse.